paulirish/lite-youtube-embed/readme.md

 <lite-youtube videoid="ogfYd705cRs"></lite-youtube>
 ```

+## Notes

+Note that the embed will be using youtube-nocookie.com instead of youtube.com in order
+to be more privacy friendly for end users.

 ## Pro-usage

 Use this as your HTML, load the script asynchronously, and let the JS progressively enhance it.